ppy/osu-wiki/wiki/Tournaments/LMS/Shift_2/en.md

 ### General rules

-1. Taiko Shift Cup 2 is a 4v4 team tournament, with the aspects of knock-out rules, and double-elimination bracket.
+1. Taiko LMS: Shift Cup 2 is a 4v4 team tournament, with the aspects of knock-out rules, and double-elimination bracket.
 2. The maps for each round will be announced by the mapset selector in advance on the Sunday before the actual matches take place.
 3. Match schedule will be settled by the Tournament Management.
 4. If no staff or referee is available, the match will be postponed.